Code-Institute-Submissions/exotics_ecosse/README.md

 ## Features to implement in future
 * Functionality for owners to specify available dates
 * A Merchandise store for Exotics Ecosse brand.
-Shirts, t-shirts, hats, keyrings, flasks etc.
+Shirts, t-shirts, hats, keyrings, flasks etc
+* Option to select the size of a vehicle by number of seats

 ## Technologies Used
 * HTML the standard markup language